dmitrii-badretdinov/Unique-Events-Queue/Data Science/EDA+Modeling/Readme.md

 I used `pyarrow` to read the data because its alternative - `fastparquet` - was unable to do so.

+Make a new Jupyter notebook with `jupyter notebook` command in the conda CLI.
+Extract data in a way that the `data` folder is located in the same folder where the notebook is saved.

 # Steps and results

 ### Installation